About Me

 I am passionate about teaching and mentoring.
 I have designed and taught original courses in the political economy of education, economic development, and teaching social sciences.
 I have also served as a teaching fellow for courses in comparative and Latin American politics and have advised six undergraduate theses.
 I am the recipient of the Sidney Verba Prize for Excellence in Undergraduate Teaching, the Harvard Government Department Peer Mentorship Award, and the Derek C. Bok Certificate of Distinction in Teaching.

-Outside of academia, I enjoy reading fiction with friends (most recently, Cloud Cuckoo Land by Anthony Doerr) and cooking Mexican food (chiles en nogada, pictured below, are my specialty)
+Outside of academia, I enjoy reading fiction with friends (most recently, The Book of Form and Emptiness by Ruth Ozeki) and cooking Mexican food (chiles en nogada, pictured below, are my specialty)

 Contact Me